 \section{Error Analysis}

-Table \ref{error} shows several examples that our model with predicted knowledge fails.
+Tab. \ref{error} shows several examples that our model with predicted knowledge fails.
 In the first example, we can observe that our model picks an appropriate mentioned entity, the book \textit{When I'm gone}, to formulate its follow-up question but asks the relation \textit{release\_year} which has been covered in the dialogue history.
 This implies that our current model sometimes may not pay attention to the dialogue history when selecting a relation for asking.
 We believe this issue might be solved if we add additional constraints for relation prediction and only allow the knowledge selection model to select unmentioned relations.

-Another kind of errors can be seen from the second example.
-The dialogue history mentions \textit{The Runaway Jury} which is a novel, but our model misunderstands it as a movie even if the phrase "is written by" in the dialogue history indicates it is a book.
-We notice that such a problem usually happens with different entities share a same name, such as an adapted movie and its original book.
-Therefore, it is necessary to perform named entity disambiguation during the preprocessing, and exploring better knowledge embedding may be potentially useful in alleviate this problem as well.
+Another kind of error can be seen in the second example.
+The dialogue history mentions \textit{The Runaway Jury}, which is a novel, but our model misunderstands it as a movie even if the phrase "is written by" in the dialogue history indicates it is a book.
+We notice that such a problem usually happens when different entities share the same name, such as an adapted movie and its original book.
+Therefore, it is necessary to perform named entity disambiguation during the preprocessing, and exploring better knowledge embedding may be potentially useful in alleviating this problem as well.